-- Sua: A small fishing village with pretty beaches and a quieter atmosphere.
+- Sua: This small fishing village has pretty beaches and a quieter atmosphere.

-- Same: An upscale resort town just 12 miles from Esmeraldas that has clean white sand beaches, palm trees, a beautiful bay with a gentle surf, and the Casa Blanca beach resort, which offers a Jack Nicklaus golf course, tennis courts, swimming pools, and a marina.
+- Same: The upscale resort town just 12 miles from Esmeraldas has clean white sand beaches, palm trees, a beautiful bay with a gentle surf, and the Casa Blanca beach resort, which offers a Jack Nicklaus golf course, tennis courts, swimming pools, and a marina.

-- Muisne: An island south of Same with secluded beaches, an off-the-grid feel, and a relaxed atmosphere.
+- Muisne: The island south of Same has secluded beaches, an off-the-grid feel, and a relaxed atmosphere.

-- San Lorenzo: The largest town north of Esmeraldas, which is very popular for its bay and nautical events.
+- San Lorenzo: This is the largest town north of Esmeraldas, and is very popular for its bay and nautical events.

-- San Vicente: A resort village with nice beaches.
+- San Vicente: This resort village is know for its nice beaches.